SaiNitishaTadiboina/cs-code-challenge/README.md

 # Abercrombie Client-Side Developer Skill Assessment
 1. Clone this repository.
 2. Complete exercises below by creating/modifying code in their respective folders.
 You can architect the project how you like re: folder structure, how you name your files, etc. Use your best judgement as a developer.
-3. Push the code to your own public Git repository, and send us the link.
+3. Push the code to your own public Git repository, and send the link to your recruiter / rep.

 ***